 What to Expect with PRP Injections for Plantar Fasciitis

-A week after stopping ibuprofen or naproxen, you’ll come into the office, and I’ll draw a specimen of your blood.
-Next, I’ll place your samples in a centrifuge, where the machine will spin them at a fast pace.
+A week after stopping ibuprofen or naproxen, you’ll come into the office, and we’ll draw a specimen of your blood.
+Next, we’ll place your samples in a centrifuge, where the machine will spin them at a fast pace.
 During this process, your blood separates.
 Luckily, the plasma layer rises to the top of the vial, where we can siphon it away, leaving behind a sample packed with concentrated platelets and proteins.
 Now, we draw this blood portion into a syringe, and it’s time for your injection.

 What Happens After a PRP Injection?

 You’ll receive a PRP injection in my office, which is why we call this an outpatient procedure.
 You can go home right after the procedure is complete, but you may need to avoid strenuous exercise or activity for a few days following your injection.

 During that period, you may feel mild irritation at the injection site, but most people say they are pain free with no other side effects from a PRP injection.
 How could that be?
 Unlike with a cortisone injection, where we put a foreign substance into your body, this injection just direct your own blood to the site of inflammation.
 All that’s different from what’s flowing through your veins is a higher concentration of blood platelets, proteins, and growth factors.
 And those all work together to jumpstart the healing process.